 Participants will need to have some understanding of statistics at an introductory level.
 For example, participants should know about hypothesis tests and confidence intervals.
 The course "Statistics for Research Workers" would be suitable preparation.

-- We have a discounted rate for University of Melbourne postgraduate students of $880 (incl. $80 GST, GST does not apply if paying through your University department.)
+We have a discounted rate for University of Melbourne postgraduate students of $242 (incl. $22 GST, GST does not apply if paying through your University school.)